Georgian Language : A Whole New Adventure

 Something You Should Know

 Asomtavruli, Nuskhuri and Mkhedruli.
 Bit hard to pronounce, right?
-These are the names of three writing systems used to write Georgian language.
+These are the names of three writing systems, all of which were/are used to write Georgian language.

 Origin Of The Scripts

 Asomtavruli is the oldest Georgian script.
 The name Asomtavruli means "capital letters", from aso(ასო)- "letter" and mtavari(მთავარი) - "principal/head".
 It's also known as Mrgvlovani, meaning "rounded" , as the letters have rounded shape.
 Despite its name, the script is unicameral, just like the modern Georgian script, Mkhedruli.
 The oldest Asomtavruli inscriptions found so far date back to 5th century, but recently, a new inscription was found which is way older than this and according to some researchers it brings us back to 10th century BC!